 Modern homes are airtight and therefore need mechanical ventilation.
 ERV and HRV are methods of mechanical ventilation used to improve indoor air quality.
 They work in similar ways, but there is a little bit of difference.
-This post centers on the difference between ERV and HRV.
+This post focuses on the difference between ERV and HRV.

 What Is Home Ventilation?